 Prioritise what is essential

-After establishing the pros and cons of your current space, it’s time to consider your lifestyle and bring out the list of aspirations for the new kitchen.
+After establishing the pros and cons of your current space, it’s time to consider your lifestyle.
+Bring out the list of aspirations for the new kitchen layout.

 How do you envision spending time in it?
 Do you like to cook a lot, or entertain?
 Do you need a second sink?
 Does your cooking station need to turn into a dining area too?
 Are you currently working from home?
 Do you want a seamless indoor-outdoor feel?

 Analyse all the features you’d like to have in your new design and make sure to keep functionality at the heart of it.